Daily readings

 8And when he had opened the book, the four living creatures, and the four and twenty leaders fell down before the Lamb, having every one of them harps, and golden vials full of odours, which are the prayers of saints:

-9And they sung a new canticle, saying: You art worthy, OH Lord, to take the book, and to open the seals thereof; because you were killed, and have rescued us to God, in your blood, out of every tribe, and tongue, and people, and nation.
+9And they sung a new canticle, saying: You are worthy, O Lord, to take the book, and to open the seals thereof; because you were killed, and have redeemed us to God, in your blood, out of every tribe, and tongue, and people, and nation.

 10And have made us to our God a kingdom and priests, and we shall reign on the earth.